Trajectoid

-Unlike conventional rolling bodies such as spheres or cylinders, which follow linear or sinusoidal paths, trajectoids are mathematically engineered to follow complex, custom trajectories.
-The concept extends earlier studies of rolling motion in objects like sphericons and oloids, introducing greater diversity in possible rolling paths.
+A trajectoid is a geometric shape designed to trace a predetermined general periodic trajectory on the plane.
+Unlike more familiar rolling bodies such as spheres or cylinders, which follow linear or sinusoidal paths, trajectoids can trace even very complex, custom trajectories.
+The concept extends earlier studies on rolling objects like sphericons and oloids, introducing much greater diversity in possible rolling paths.